The Ward Powell Group

 Section 6

-Most inefficiencies are not obvious.
-They exist beneath strong performance.
+Most financial inefficiencies are not obvious.
+They exist beneath strong performance—and often go unnoticed because the surface numbers look right.

 What we typically see: